As China looks on, Putin poses risky dilemma for the West

 "The biggest blow would be the largest companies in Germany not doing business" with Russia, Hill said.
 "That is what Putin banks on: Russia is too big and important."

-Stoner, the Stanford professor, said that Putin had outmaneuvered the United States and Europe.
+Stoner, the Stanford professor, said that Putin had outmanoeuvred the United States and Europe.
 Officials in Washington and Brussels had failed to anticipate - or counter - Putin's methodical re-assertion of Russian power.

-"NATO and the US, in particular, but also Germany - we've all been caught off-guard here in terms of anticipating this sort of behavior," she said.
+"NATO and the US, in particular, but also Germany - we've all been caught off-guard here in terms of anticipating this sort of behaviour," she said.
 "It's beyond what people would have expected."

 Jeffrey, the former American diplomat, called for a renewed long-term Western effort to increase leverage over Putin.
 He argued that the economies of the United States and Europe - which are roughly $30 trillion combined - dwarf Russia's $2.5 trillion economy.